 Day 1 | Fort Myers

-Morning: Kick off the day with coffee and a homemade donut at Bennett’s Fresh Roast in Fort Myers.
+Kick-off the day with coffee and a homemade donut at Bennett’s Fresh Roast in Fort Myers.
 Afterward, visit the Edison & Ford Winter Estates, located along the Caloosahatchee River.
 The estate features the Edison Botanic Research Laboratory, where Edison, Ford, and Firestone worked on creating a source of rubber that could be grown in the US.
 If you’re visiting between December and February, it’s worth going a bit further north to Manatee Park.
 Manatees are generally not present during the warm summer months so plan accordingly.

-Day: Tour historic Fort Myers, also known as the River District on foot.
+Tour historic Fort Myers, also known as the River District on foot.
 Parking can be difficult, so make sure to check out this map ahead of time.
-Start your self guided tour at the Franklin Shops on First Street, or take a proper guided walking tour.
+Start your self-guided tour at the Franklin Shops on First Street, or take a proper guided walking tour.
 Force yourself to get lost in the maze of alleyways, courtyards, narrow streets, and brick-lined sidewalks shrouded with palm trees.
 Now that you’ve built up an appetite, head over to nearby Veranda for a wonderfully fancy lunch, or Capone’s Coal Fired Pizza for something a little bit more relaxed.
 After lunch, go on a river cruise.
 We prefer the Caloosahatchee River Cruise with Pure Florida.

-Night: Tonight, let’s reach new heights by warming up at the Firestone Sky Bar.
+Tonight, let’s reach new heights by warming up at the Firestone Sky Bar.
 Afterward, depending on the mood, enjoy live jazz at the Roadhouse Cafe or eat like a local at Lehne Burger in Cape Coral.
 If you’re finally ready to turn Margaritaville into a way of life, head on over to the Boat House Tiki Bar & Grill for dinner or a nightcap.
 It’s probably better to Uber at this point.

 Where to stay: Hibiscus House Bed and Breakfast or Holiday Inn Fort Myers – Downtown